-Bees need three things to survive: food, shelter, and protection from pesticides.
-The resources listed below provide detailed information for how you can provide these resources, whether you are a farmer, gardener, or homeowner.
+Insect pollinators need three things to survive: food, shelter, and protection from insecticides.
+The resources listed below provide detailed information for how you can provide a healthy habitat for Wisconsin’s pollinators, whether you are a farmer, gardener, or homeowner.

 Resources for Growers

 Farming for Bees: Guidelines for Providing Native Bee Habitat on Farms.
 (The Xerces Society)

 A detailed PDF booklet describing actions farmers can take to protect bees on their farm.

 Protecting Pollinators and Improving Pollination on Wisconsin Cranberry Marshes.
 (University of Wisconsin-Madison Extension)

 Wild Pollinators in Wisconsin’s Apple Orchards.
 (UW-Madison Department of Entomology)

 Wild Pollinators of Eastern Apple Orchards and How to Conserve Them.
 (Cornell University, Penn State University, and The Xerces Society)